moiseyalaev/Redis-Proxy/README.md

    - A lock object `self.lock` is also instantiated to ensure

 2. **Cache Retrieval**:
    - The `get` method is utilized for cache retrieval.
-It employs a lock to ensure each thread is not interacting with eachother's cache during the process.
+It employs a lock to ensure each thread is not interacting with each other's cache during the process.
    - Upon a cache retrieval request, it first checks if the key exists in the local cache and if the data has not expired.
 If both conditions are true, the data is returned to the client.
-   - The method uses `self.local_cache.pop(key)` to remove the item and re-inserts it to update its position in the order, reflecting its recent usage.
+   - The method uses `self.local_cache.pop(key)` to remove the item and re-insert it to update its position in the order, reflecting its recent usage.

 3. **Cache Update**:
    - If the item is not found in the local cache or is expired, the method checks the backing Redis instance.